PakHsi0317/toolUniverse/README.md

 -> final optimized spec
 ```

-## My idea / design thinking

-My main thought process for this assignment was:

-1. Keep generation and optimization separate.
-   The Discoverer is responsible for creating a reasonable first draft, and the
-   Optimizer is responsible for improving it.

-2. Use deterministic evaluation instead of LLM-as-judge.
-   I do not use the LLM to decide whether a tool call is correct.
-I compare the
-   tool name, parameters, required fields, and types mechanically so the result
-   is reproducible.

-3. Test in multi-tool competition, not single-tool mode.
-   The model sees competing tools, so tool selection is actually challenging.
-   This better reflects how tool use works in real agent systems.

-4. Rewrite only one field at a time.
-   Instead of regenerating the entire spec, the optimizer changes only the
-   blamed field.
-This makes the optimization process easier to analyze.

-5. Add guardrails.
-   I added a do-no-harm guard so a rewrite is rejected if it makes performance
-   worse on the current prompts.

-6. Explore failure cases beyond the main pipeline.
-   I also added experiments for degraded specs, confusion pairs, low-quality
-   descriptions, no-seed discovery, dimension-based evaluation, and structural
-   `needs_redesign` detection.

 ## Project purpose

 The purpose of this project is not to build real production tools.
 The purpose